Contents

 Heat Loss in Cold Seasons.

 In winter, heat gained during the day is lost during the night through the skylight.
-One study reveals that at night, a skylight loses 32.4 BTU per hour, per square foot, compared to windows’ heat loss of 20.2 BTU per hour, per square foot.
-That indicates that skylights lose close to 40% more heat than windows.
+One research study reveals that during the night, a skylight loses 32.4 BTU per hour, per square foot, compared to windows’ heat loss of 20.2 BTU per hour, per square foot.
+That implies that skylights lose near 40% more heat than windows.

 Possible for Dripping.

-With their flat or angled positions, skylights gather dirt and debris at a greater rate than windows.
+With their flat or angled positions, skylights gather dirt and debris at a higher rate than windows.
 If you infrequently tidy your windows, you’ll require to clean the skylight more frequently.
-Plus, installing the roof is the only method to clean the outside of a skylight.
+Plus, mounting the roof is the only way to clean the outside of a skylight.

-Most standard-sized skylights cost $150 to $3,500.
-The larger the skylight, the higher the cost.
-If your roof opening doesn’t fit one of the below sizes, expect to pay a minimum of 25% more for the system than the next-closest standard alternative on this list.
+Many standard-sized skylights cost $150 to $3,500.
+The larger the skylight, the greater the cost.
+If your roof opening does not fit among the listed below sizes, expect to pay at least 25% more for the system than the next-closest standard alternative on this list.

 16-by-16 inches$ 150– $600.